jacksleight/statamic-memberbox/README.md

 > **Important:** This addon uses Statamic’s multi-user features, which are Pro only.
 Therefore this addon will only work with the Pro edition.

-## Main Features
+## Features

 * A dedicated members section in the control panel that:
-	* Only lists member users, and allows you to search them
+	* Only lists member users and allows you to search them
+	* Uses seperate view, create and edit member permissions
-	* Allows you to add member users through a simplified user wizard
+	* Allows you to create members through a simplified user wizard
-	* Allows you to send member specific activation emails that link to a frontend form
+	* Allows you to send member specific welcome emails that link to a frontend activation form
-* Fully functional implementations of all built-in user forms:
+* Implementations of all built-in user forms:
 	* Register
 	* Login
 	* Forgot password